By Teresa Currivan, Parent Coach

 I assume that most of you reading this are parents who are homeschooling or are otherwise sacrificing in some way to provide a proper education for your gifted child.
 Maybe you even went through a period (or still are) of sitting in school meetings where your own judgment about your child was highly questioned because they were not high-achievers, at least not in all areas.
 I’m guessing that most of you are mothers who see the same things in your child that Hollingworth saw in the gifted children she helped and observed many years ago.
 Patriarchy is very much impacting giftedness today in that mothers bear the primary responsibility of identifying and finding solutions for our gifted children.
 Whether we are homeschooling or having to stop in at school on a weekly basis, we face limited career choices (and sometimes limited sanity).
 Our education systems’ failure to identify and educate our gifted children is further perpetuating the patriarchy.

 In a recent conversation with my husband around women’s roles in our culture and in our own household, he said that, had I been the higher salary earner, he would have been the one to quit his job to help our son through the difficult years during which we ultimately found out our son was exceptionally gifted.
 But, I reminded him, he didn’t see that there were deep and complex problems with our son’s fit with the school.
 He preferred to work through more traditional avenues within the school.
 And he wasn’t sure if our son needed to try harder.
 How could he solve a problem that he couldn’t see?
 He agreed.
 So just by virtue of the feminine way of thinking, women are often the ones left to struggle with helping our gifted kids.
 We are also then, the most qualified to know what’s best for them.
-(NOTE: in my work, I do see many fathers of gifted children who see their child’s needs, but I think that we can agree that this is a trait usually held by women)
+(While I still see the mothers bearing the biggest burden in advocating for their children, more and more, I am meeting fathers who are willing and able to see their child’s needs on this deeper level.)